corydalis10/refined-uwdr/CONTRIBUTING.md

 # Contribution Guidelines

-Self-promotion is frowned upon, so please consider seriously whether your project meets the criteria before opening a pull request, otherwise it may be closed without being reviewed.

-Also, please ensure your pull request adheres to the following guidelines:
+Please ensure your pull request adheres to the following guidelines:

 - Add one link per Pull Request.
 - Add new branch.
 - Search previous Pull Request or Issues before making a new one.
 - Enter a meaningfull pull request description.
 - Please make an individual commit for each suggestion in a separate pull request.
-- Check your spelling & grammar.
 - New categories, or improvements to the existing categorisation are always welcome.
 - Add Your entry at the bottom within the category.